CrunchyData/postgres-operator/hugo/content/_index.md

 The Crunchy PostgreSQL Operator extends Kubernetes to provide a higher-level abstraction for rapid creation and management of PostgreSQL clusters.
 The Crunchy PostgreSQL Operator leverages a Kubernetes concept referred to as "[Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)” to create several [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that allow for the management of PostgreSQL clusters.

 # Supported Platforms

-The Crunchy PostgreSQL is tested on the following Platforms:
+The Crunchy PostgreSQL Operator is tested on the following Platforms:

 - Kubernetes 1.13 - 1.15 (See note about 1.16 and beyond)
 - OpenShift 3.11+